JulianNorton/weather-10kb-wxkb/README.md

 * Vote for wkxb on a-k-apart.com!
   * https://a-k-apart.com/gallery/wxkb-io-A-super-fast-weat
 * [Sublime text syntax package for `.ejs` files](https://packagecontrol.io/packages/EJS%202)
-* This project uses [EditorConfig](http://editorconfig.org/) to maintain a consistent coding style between it's contributors.
-If you want to contribute, make sure that your text editor or IDE supports EditorConfig or that you have the plugin installed.
-Check out [the plugin section](http://editorconfig.org/#download) to see if your text editor or IDE requires the plugin.
+* Use [EditorConfig](http://editorconfig.org/) to maintain a consistent coding style between contributors.
+Use EditorConfig with your editor: [the plugin section](http://editorconfig.org/#download).

 ### Pull requestsAccessibility
 Cross-browser compatibility (I'll open it in lynx)